jarlehansen/string-calculator-kata-kotlin/README.md

 The following is a TDD Kata, an exercise in coding, refactoring and test-first.

 ## Before you start
-* Install the [spek plugin](https://plugins.jetbrains.com/plugin/8564-spek) in IntelliJ
+* Install the [spek plugin](https://plugins.jetbrains.com/plugin/8564-spek) in IntelliJ.
 * Try not to read ahead.
 * Do one task at a time.
 The trick is to learn to work incrementally.
 * Make sure you only test for correct inputs.
 There is no need to test for invalid inputs for this kata.